Nictiz/Nictiz-R4-zib2024/documentation/Payer.md

 The zib Payer recognizes different kinds of payers: on the one hand it could be an insurance company (represented by the InsuranceCompany concept, NL-CM:1.1.3), and on the other hand it could be a "person" (represented by the PayerPerson concept, NL-CM:1.1.2).
 Persons in turn may be natural persons, but they could also be juridical persons, i.e. organizations.

-In FHIR, the Coverage resource is the focal resource to represent a payer, but details about the person or organization are communicated using Patient, RelatedPerson or Organization resource, depending on the nature of the payer.
-These resource are linked to the Coverage resource.
+In FHIR, the Coverage resource is the focal resource to represent a payer, but details about the person or organization are communicated using the Patient, RelatedPerson or Organization resource, depending on the nature of the payer.
+These resources are linked to the Coverage resource.

 This results in two distinct Coverage profiles for zib Payer: one for representing the PayerPerson (NL-CM:1.1.2), and one for representing the InsuranceCompany (NL-CM:1.1.3).
 These two containers cannot be profiled within one profile because they both require mapping different concepts on elements such as `.payor` and `.type`.